agylia/public-api/README.md

 ```

 #### Users Activity
 You can use the _GetUsersActivity_ API to retrieve any and all activity that has occurred for any user since the supplied input date/time.
+You can also optionally restrict the results to records in a particular state.
 This call happens in real-time.

 ```
 {
     // Message arguments
     params: {
-        date: string,       // required, on or after date }
+        date: string,       // required, on or after date
+        states: array       // optional, filter results to specified states }
 }
 ```